ionic-team/ionic-framework/.github/COMPONENT-GUIDE.md

 Mode can be used for behavior tied to the platform the app is running on.
 For example, iOS has rubber band scrolling, while Android does not.

-Functionality that is consistently applied across all themes, but only on a specific platform should use mode.
+Use mode for functionality that remains consistent across all themes but is intended specifically for a certain platform.

 Functionality that is applied only to a specific theme should use theme.